Afreen2907/Angular-Project-ZTM/README.md

 So, angular provides directive to make some custom changes without creating any new components
 #### Attrubute Directives
-Focuses on changing the appearance or behaviour of an element
+Focuses on changing the appearance or behaviour of an element ng-Class and ngStyle are attribute directives
 #### Structural Directives
-Focuses on changing the layout of the DOM
+Focuses on changing the layout of the DOM ng-Template, ngIf and ngFor are structural directives Reference for short hands for using ng-Template: https://angular.io/guide/structural-directives#shorthand-examples

 ## Miscellaneous notes or references